TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 27/Leviticus 27.32.md

 ---

-And all the tithe of the herd or the flock, whatsoever passeth under the rod, the tenth shall be holy unto Jehovah.
+All the tithe of the herds or the flocks, whatever passes under the rod, the tenth shall be holy to Yahweh.